junghochoi-umd/cryptography-cmsc414fall2022/README.md

       to limit the swap memory available to processes in this group
    * `cgexec -g memory:test_crypto ./encrypt2 <file>` to run the
       program within the constrained group

+   This must then be run in a docker container, which the `run.sh` will do:

+    docker run --privileged --rm -v $(pwd):/opt -w /opt baseline ./constrained_encrypt2 <file>

+   In `run.sh`, the file is read as an argument to the script, so you would just run

+    ./run.sh <file>

    Please note:  Your submission must be written *entirely* in C (excluding the Makefile).
 You may *not* use the OpenSSL